Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Delete') and resource ('static route'), distinguishing it from sibling tools like add, update, list, and apply.
-It also mentions the complementary action to activate, reinforcing its role.
+The description clearly states 'Delete a static route', using a specific verb and resource, which distinguishes it from sibling tools like add, update, list, and apply.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.